We'll go through a full SEO competitive analysis example so that you'll know how to do yours

 Now that we have backlink profiles of our competitors, it’s time to track your keywords.
 Except we’re not going to simply track your domain’s positions for your set of keywords, but we will be monitoring all top 100 domains and keep historical data on all SERPs for them.
 This is, of course, a competitive analysis example of how you can monitor the progress of your marketing and search engine ranking efforts.

 Add your domain and all your keywords, set your location to see your positions in your region, and group your keywords by tagging them.

 Set the tracker to refresh data daily, once every 3 days, or once a week.
 After this period of time, you can analyze all top 100 domains for tracked keywords without the need to create separate projects for each of your competitors individually.

-It usually takes some time to gather that kind of data but in few hours you will be able to see all top 100 domain and the dynamics of their position changes for a given keyword.
+It usually takes some time to gather that kind of data but in a few hours, you will be able to see all top 100 domains and the dynamics of their position changes for a given keyword.
 Below is an SEO competitive analysis example, you can see plenty of domains of our competitors together with their ranking movements.

 As part of your SEO competitive analysis, you need to monitor all top 100 domains positions for your keywords and analyze their dynamics.

 If some domain gains positions quickly, or alternatively, lose them, you should be the first to know and analyze why.